 The following are the forms that the Maine Department of Education Special Services team requires, forms that are for local use as required, and forms for local use that are optional.

-Form indicating that parents of a student understand that a proposal to initiate or change the student's placement or programming will often not be implemented until seven days from when the SAU gives written knowledge to the parents, but agrees to waive that notice requirement so that a proposal can be implemented in the time set forth.
+A form indicating that parents of a student understand that a proposal to initiate or change the student's placement or programming will often not be implemented until seven days from when the SAU gives written knowledge to the parents but agrees to waive that notice requirement so that a proposal can be implemented in the time set forth.
 Updated to include language to clarify that a description of proposals or refusals should be documented, not just proposals by the SAU.

 Form to notify parents of students enrolled in an Individual Education Plan (IEP) or Individual Family Service Plan (IFSP) of team meetings in advance in order to assure parents the opportunity to attend if they so wish.

 Adverse Effect (updated 08/01/2019)